FAQ - Patagonia Photography Tour

 What type of clothing should I take with me ?

-What type of electric voltage is available in Argentina ?
+What type of electric voltage is available in Argentina & Chile ?

-Argentina has implemented the European norm of 220 volts.
-Unlike the US, electrical outlets in Argentina present two rounded holes instead of rectangular ones.
-It’s strongly recommended the purchase of adapters for charging your photographic and electronic devices – see reference picture.
-Most new electronics and cameras chargers automatically switch between currents since they were designed for a global market.
+Argentina & Chile have implemented the European norm of 220 volts.
+Unlike the US, electrical outlets have two rounded holes instead of rectangular ones.
+It’s strongly recommended the purchase of electrical adapters for charging your photo and electronic devices – see reference picture.
+Most camera chargers automatically switch between electric currents since they were designed for a global market.
 If you’re not certain about your device’s electrical compatibility, please make sure to check its manufacturer’s manual before plugging-in to a foreign electrical outlet.
-It’s also very common to find this information printed on device’s charger.

-Would I get cellphone coverage and WIFI reception in Argentina ?
+Would I get cellphone coverage and WIFI reception in Patagonia ?

 What type of equipment should I take ?

 First of all we suggest you have a DSLR (Digital Single Lens Reflex) camera.
 The rest of the equipment might depend on the type of photos you’re interesting in capturing.
 Is landscape photography your passion ?
 Perhaps we can suggest a portable tripod with a fluid head and a set if wide angle lenses as well as some tele-photo primes.
 Are you interested in Patagonia’s wild life ?
 Then you might be better off with a long tele-photo lens with a teleconverter.
 Whatever your aim is, we’ll love to help you decide if you’re unsure.
 All cameras, equipment and people are welcome.

 What is included on the Patagonia photo tour?

 The tour includes one on one photography instruction, all the lodging, transportation for each segment of the trip, all meals, national park entrances and excursions.